vonMeyennLab/hPSC_epigenetic_dynamics/README.md

 ## Epigenetic dynamics during capacitation of naïve human pluripotent stem cells

-This repository contains all scripts to reproduce the results of the manuscript.
+This repository contains all scripts to reproduce the results of the article.

 #### Highlights
 *	A multi-omics resource of naïve and capacitated/primed human pluripotent stem cells.